Clarity-Digital-Twin/brain-go-brrr/CURRENT_SEIZURE_TRANSFORMER_DATAFLOW.md

 ## Required Fixes (to reach parity)
 - Apply wrapper (or equivalent preprocessing fn) during training so bandpass/notch are applied.
 - Use per‑timestep labels (segmentation) or a dataset that yields timestep masks instead of expanding window labels.
-- Enforce 19‑channel mapping (error on missing critical channels or apply a documented padding policy) and unipolar montage.
+- FIX CRITICAL BUG: Tighten `_parse_tse` to ONLY accept lines with "seiz" labels (currently accepts ALL 2-field lines!).
-- Tighten `_parse_tse` to require “seiz” labels and add tests.
+- Enforce unipolar montage checking (currently just assumes it).
 - Provide an internal model builder (or vendor the architecture with a compatible license) to avoid direct `wu_2025` imports in experiments.
 - Wire event metrics (proxy or official NEDC) into evaluation scripts.